syrilster/Java/Threads/StampedLock/README.md

   * In reading mode and there are no other readers or
   * In optimistic mode and the lock is available.

 * **tryConvertToWriteLock(long stamp)** - If the lock state matches the given stamp, performs one of the following actions.
-If the stamp represents holding a write lock, returns it.
-Or, if a read lock, if the write lock is available, releases the read lock and returns a write stamp.
-Or, if an optimistic read, returns a write stamp only if immediately available.
+  * If the stamp represents holding a write lock, returns it.
+  * If a read lock and if the write lock is available, releases the read lock and returns a write stamp.
+  * If an optimistic read, returns a write stamp only if immediately available.
 This method returns zero in all other cases.
 * **tryConvertToReadLock(long stamp)** - If the lock state matches the given stamp, performs one of the following actions.
   * If the stamp represents holding a write lock, releases it and obtains a read lock.
   * If a read lock, returns it.